Holmes7/ig-dm-notifier/README.md

 Desktop notifications for Instagram Direct Messages on macOS.

 ## Who is this for
 I kept noticing how easily Instagram Reels would eat up my time without me realizing it.
-I tried deleting the app a few times, but then I didn't get any notifications of my DMs either.
+I tried deleting the app a few times and tried using the browser, but then I didn't get any notifications of my DMs either.
 DMs notifications are quite important me so I used to end up installing the app again in a few days.

 Couldn’t find a simple fix for this tradeoff, so I built one.